muhammetemrevatan/jenkins-with-spring-boot/README.md

 # Jenkins Demo Project

-This is a demo project created to integrate Jenkins CI/CD pipeline with a Spring Boot application.
+This is a demo project created to integrate Jenkins CI/CD pipeline with Spring Boot application and Webhook.

 ## Technologies